 Basehart plays Reginald Wilson, a Hollywood film editor who is also a bit of a ladies’ man who came a cropper after dallying with his boss’ wife.
 He headed off to the UK and made good – he got a break and successfully moved into producing, delivering a hit and marrying the daughter of the studio head (the latter played by the wonderful Roger Livesey).
 Things seem to be going swimmingly and he has even got movie star Kay Wallace, an old girlfriend from his US days (played by UK-based American actress Constance Cummings, who according to some sources was apparently having an affair with Losey at the time), to star in ‘Eclipse’, his most ambitious picture yet.

 “You look like you’ve been doubling for a ghost”

 Kay clearly still yearns for him but Reggie says he is very happily married.
 But it all goes wrong when he starts receiving letters and phone calls from Evelyn, an American woman working in Newcastle who says she is his mistress.
 Given his reputation this is not hard to believe but he insists that she is a complete stranger to him.
 But is Reggie’s past catching up with him?

 Reggie thinks that the whole thing may be a setup, a ploy by Kay, who has been awkward ever since she found out he is not going back to her and who recently visited some family in Newcastle – but she swears she is innocent.
-As the letters start to pile up and start being sent to his wife Lesley (Faith Brook) and take on an ominous quality with references to desperate acts, Reggie decides to go see her – but only if Lesley comes along.
+As the letters pile up and start being sent to his wife Lesley (Faith Brook) and take on an ominous quality with references to desperate acts, Reggie decides to go see Evelyn – but only if Lesley comes along too.